TDarkShadow/iheartnewvegas/setup.md

 - In the **Arguments** field, paste **-o:"C:\Games\Fallout New Vegas Mods\FNVLODGen Output\"**.
 - Click **Apply** and then **OK**.

-> This argument will make the files generated through FNVLODGen appear in a folder called **FNVLODGen Output** on your **Fallout New Vegas Mods** folder.
+> ℹ️ This argument will make the files generated through FNVLODGen appear in a folder called **FNVLODGen Output** on your **Fallout New Vegas Mods** folder.

 # GENERAL TIPS